weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 * Containers `weaveproxy` and `weave` are responsible for running Weave within each ECS instance.
-For illustration purposes, the proxy was shown out of Docker in the previous section's diagram, but in actual fact WeaveProxy runs inside of Docker.
+For illustration purposes, the proxy was shown out of Docker in the previous section's diagram, but in actual fact weaveproxy runs inside of Docker.

 * Container `ecs-agent` corresponds to